Contract Clause Library

 Exclusivity Clause

-Prevents one party from working with competitors or other partners during the contract term.
+Restricts a party from working with competitors or other partners during the contract.

 Open guide →